chanux/blog/content/post/ip-calculator-for-me.md

 And here goes [ipeter](https://codeberg.org/chanux/ipeter)

 Naming is hard.
-I just named it after a colleague who I go to when I want some IPs I can safely use in my $dayjob.
+I just named it after a colleague who I go to when I want some IPs I can safely use, in my $dayjob.

-Let me show you it's features
+Let me show you it's features!

 ```
 > ipeter calc 10.1.0.0/28